Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 I'm in that mindset now.

-I don't say any of this to discourage you, but rather to reassure that if you have or are currently trying to give a room a makeover and find it challenging, you're not alone.
+I don't say any of this to discourage anyone, but rather to reassure that if you as an average home decorator find room makeovers challenging, you're not alone.
 There is a lot that goes into a redesign whether it's a small spruce or a complete transformation.

-While I don't intend on pulling you through each and every agonizing choice I made while designing my living room and the countless hours I spent shopping for things online like coffee tables and accent chairs, I did want to take you behind the design for a few basic principals of how I went from a dated room filled with orange-y paneling, ceiling tiles, layers of paint, and carpeting and ended up with something very clean, bright, and current.
+But I did want to take you behind the design for a few basic principals of how I went from a dated room filled with orange-y 1980s paneling, ceiling tiles, layers of paint, and carpeting to something very clean, bright, and contemporary.

 For your convenience, sources for this room appear at the end of this post.
 And my completed living room makeover, along with links to all the in-process posts, can be found here.